Looking for a New Man – Or a New Dog!

 It’s been a tough year for both of us.
 When I found out about Mike and Millie, I felt as if the universe had gut-punched me.
 And losing Rocky was absolutely devastating for Judy.
 Discovering that the man you love is a two-timing creep, or seeing your beloved dog through a months-long, life-ending illness will definitely cloud your ability to enjoy life.

 I’m hoping for a much better 2017 for us both.
 A year in which I find the right man and Judy finds the right dog.
-(Or perhaps life will hand us an unexpected “plot twist” — and Jean will find a man and I’ll find a dog!)
+(Or perhaps life will hand us an unexpected “plot twist” — and Judy will find a man and I’ll find a dog!)

 Either way, by year’s end, I hope that we’ll both have found loyal and loving companions.